 The Karen brand of phytoplankton – a first-of-its-kind natural health product – is approved by Health Canada and according to company-led studies and anecdotal reports from those who consume it.
 Karen claims to be effective in treating everything from digestive issues, inflammation, fibromyalgia and migraines to chronic pain, low energy and skin issues such as psoriasis and eczema.

-No doubt Karen marine Phytoplankton smells like the ocean – a concentrated perfume of seaweed and micro algae like Spirulina and Chlorella.
+No doubt Karen Marine Phytoplankton powder smells like the ocean - a concentrated perfume of seaweed and micro algae like Spirulina and Chlorella.

 Health Benefits of Marine Phytoplankton